ntamvl/poloniex_ruby/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/poloniex_ruby.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+Bug reports and pull requests are welcome on GitHub at https://github.com/ntamvl/poloniex_ruby.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Tam Nguyen](http://ntam.me/) code of conduct.

 ## License